Preludes (Chopin): Prelude No. 26

-"Devil's Trill" Prelude (No. 27)
+Prelude (No. 27)

 A further prelude exists in E♭ minor and has been subtitled "Devil's Trill" by Jeffrey Kallberg, a professor of music history at the University of Pennsylvania.
 Kallberg gave it this nickname for its similarities to Giuseppe Tartini's violin sonata known as The Devil's Trill, Tartini being a likely influence on Chopin.
 The original signature was hastily scrawled (more so than usual of Chopin's original manuscripts).

 Chopin left this piece uncompleted and seems to have discarded it; while he worked on it during his stay on Majorca, the E♭ minor prelude that ultimately formed part of the Op.
 28 set is an unrelated piece.
 Kallberg's realisation of the prelude from Chopin's almost illegible sketches goes no further than where Chopin left off.
-The piece had its first public performance in July 2002 at the Newport Music Festival in Newport, Rhode Island, with the pianist Alain Jacquon.
+The piece had its first public performance in July 2002 at the Newport Music Festival in Newport, Rhode Island, with the pianist Alain Jacquon."Professor reconstructs unfinished Chopin prelude from artist's notes" by Catherine Lucey, Berkeley Daily Planet (11 June 2002).
+Retrieved on 20 December 2011.